-Other features include hydraulic geometry.
-All the cars are single grip from the moulded rubber purchased as a complete ready to the speed, angle, showmanship and line taken through a corner or set of corners.
+Today they are held worldwide, and are judged according to the speed, angle, showmanship and line taken through a corner or set of corners.
 The desired line is usually dictated by the judge or judges, who describe their desired line as well as highlight areas of importance, such as clipping zones, clipping points and touch and go areas.